Skip to content

 Supported File Formats

-PCAP, CAP (max 512MB default, configurable via MAX_UPLOAD_SIZE_BYTES)
+PCAP, PCAPNG, CAP (max 512MB default, configurable via MAX_UPLOAD_SIZE_BYTES)

 Tech Stack